pog240/MMRF-WGCNA-ANALYSIS/README.md

 # MMRF-WGCNA-ANALYSIS
-This project focuses on 270 Multiple Myeloma patients who were diagnosed early and received standard treatment (RVD)
+This project focuses on understanding the molecular mechanism behind early multiple myeloma (MM)progression in newly diagnosed 270 Multiple Myeloma patients who were treated early with MM standard therapies: lenalidomide, bortezomide and dexamethasone (RVD).

 This project is with the assuption that you have cleaned your expression data; otherwise, this code did not cover data prep.
 For data prep you will need another set of code for that purpose.